Mixcloud Live is a tool for creators to livestream music and video, legally and ethically.

 If you do not choose a name, the title of your stream will default to "[Your username] live!"

-Please note that you cannot change the name of the stream, the description or the tags once you've confirmed setup.
-You will be able to change them the next time you set up the stream.
+Please note that you cannot change the name of the stream, the description or the tags once you've gone live.
+You will however be able to change them when you are off air.

 - Do you want your stream to be listed?